 This beautiful island plays host to a wealth of contrasts: it is a country where east meets west; where traditions still play an important role in society but where life is never stuck in the past; it may be small but is never claustrophobic, always offering something new to discover; and life moves at a relaxed and gentle pace without ever being dull.

 Lying at the crossroads of three continents, Europe, Asia and Africa, Cyprus has long served as a major Eastern trading post.
-Its location, abundance of mineral deposits, rich agriculture and highly skilled craftsmen has long made it a jewel in the crown of the powers of the day.
+Its location, abundance of mineral deposits, rich agriculture and highly skilled craftsmen have long made it a jewel in the crown of the powers of the day.
 Cultural influences came from all directions, with many civilizations leaving their mark on the island, contributing to the development of a rich and diverse cultural heritage.

 Large Expat Community

 A former British colony, Cyprus gained its independence in 1960.
 A notable British presence remains to this day and Cyprus has become home to a large expat community.
 Today, Cyprus has the third highest percentage of foreign citizens in the European Union, with a total of 128,000.
 78,000 or 9.8 per cent of the total population are from other EU member states, and 50,000, or 6.3 per cent of the total population are from non-EU countries according to a survey of the EU’s statistical office.
 The biggest group of expats living in Cyprus consists of British nationals, but there are also large communities of Americans, Russians and other Eastern European nationals.